scala/docs.scala-lang/_overviews/scala3-book/taste-repl.md

 val res2: Int = 4
 ````

-If you prefer a browser-based playground environment, you can also use [ScalaFiddle.io](https://scalafiddle.io) or [Scastie.scala-lang.org](https://scastie.scala-lang.org).
+If you prefer a browser-based playground environment, you can also use [scastie.scala-lang.org](https://scastie.scala-lang.org).